Purpose

 Date and time metrics within the reports are displayed in accordance with the international standard ISO 8601.

-Time zones - The date and time within the reports are calculated based on the time zone set for the advertiser.
-Flashtalking supports all ISO Time Zones.
+Time zones - The dates and times in the reports are calculated based on the advertiser's time zone.
+We support all ISO Time Zones.

 Date - Notation of dates is YYYY-MM-DD

-Week - All weeks start on Monday and end on Sunday and the weeks are numbered week 01 - week 52 (ISO-8601).
+Weeks: All weeks start on Monday and end on Sunday; weeks are numbered from 01 to 52 (ISO 8601).

 Time - Notation of time of day is hh: mm: ss

-If permitted by a user’s browser or device, Flashtalking may utilize data from a 3rd-party vendor to determine the user’s geo-location by IP address.
+If permitted by a user’s browser or device, we may use data from a 3rd-party vendor to determine the user’s geo-location based on IP address.
 This "non-precise" geo-location data is used for creative personalization and campaign analytics, and not for the buying (“targeting”) of ad impression inventory.

 We have automated and manual checks in place to monitor the processes that may affect reportable data.
-In the event of issues being identified, the appropriate corrective actions are taken within 48 hours, wherever possible.
-Data issues will be deemed to be materially significant and require executive consideration for re-issuance where the number of affected impressions is greater than 50,000 and greater than 5% of the number of impressions already attributed to the campaign in question.
-Notifications of data changes/re-issuances will be assessed depending on the situation, impact, severity, duration, etc. Based on these findings, appropriate communication methods will be determined.
+When issues are identified, appropriate corrective actions are taken within 48 hours, where possible.
+Data issues will be deemed materially significant and require executive consideration for re-issuance if the number of affected impressions exceeds 50,000 and is greater than 5% of the impressions already attributed to the campaign in question.
+Notifications of data changes/re-issuances will be assessed based on the situation, impact, severity, duration, and related factors.
+Based on these findings, appropriate communication methods will be determined.

 New customers will be required to acknowledge Flashtalking's adherence to the provisions of the MRC's Invalid Traffic (IVT) Detection and Filtration Guidelines, and to commit to not knowingly purchase, sell, generate, or in any other manner monetize or facilitate Invalid Traffic.
-Flashtalking emails all active users of the platform an annual reminder of the IVT guidelines and expectations.
+Flashtalking emails all active platform users an annual reminder of the IVT guidelines and expectations.

-Flashtalking relies on cloud providers, data centers, and content delivery networks (CDNs) for the delivery of ads and collection of impression-level data necessary for user analysis and invalid traffic filtration.
+We rely on cloud providers, data centers, and content delivery networks (CDNs) to deliver ads and collect impression-level data necessary for user analysis and invalid traffic filtering.
 All of our primary services maintain an industry-standard ISO 27001 (Information Security Management) certification.